 Where broadcast bait is not appropriate, such as areas where livestock or other domestic animals may consume bait spread on the ground, bait stations may be used.

-NOTE: Not all ants will recruit well to bait stations.
+NOTE: Not all ants will find bait stations attractive.
 It is advised that a test is done before purchasing large quantities of stations.

-It is NOT recommended for bait stations to be used as a substitute for general broadcast baiting as they are costly, need to be positioned closely to one another in order to achieve the best bait distribution and take a lot of time to fill and check.
+It is NOT recommended for bait stations to be used as a substitute for general broadcast baiting.
+This is because they are costly, need to be positioned close to one another in order to achieve the best bait distribution, and take a lot of time to fill and check.
+They are best used in targeted locations.

 Most bait stations can be used with granular, liquid or paste / gel baits.
-See treatment options for use of bait stations with the application appropriate for your needs.
+See treatment options to find out if bait stations are appropriate for your needs.
+A number of off-the-shelf products for treatment around the home include bait stations.

-Ground bait stations consist of a ground spike, which is driven into the ground, a reservoir which is filled with bait and a lid.
+Commercial ground bait stations typically consist of a ground spike, which is driven into the ground, a reservoir which is filled with bait and a lid.

 Bait stations should be placed where ants are likely to forage, preferably sheltered from the sun and rain.
 Although the lids protect the bait from light showers, heavy rain will get in to the stations.